You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 After the six-day mark, there’s a lot to look forward to, and you’ve already made it through the hard yards.

-Celebrate your six-day milestone with the assurance that you’ve done a great thing for your health and your future.
+Celebrate your milestone knowing you’ve taken a great step for your health and future.

 Smokefree Clinic gives you access to many medically reviewed and trustworthy resources that can inform and aid you in your path to wellness, so have a look around!